Z-siteA Companion to the Works of Louis Zukofsky

 tansy, n.
 1. A coarse perennial Old World herb with yellow flowers; used in medicine to promote menstruation, etc., and in cooking.
 2. One of several plants with similar leaves. [< Gr. athanasia, immortality].

 tannic, a.
 Pertaining to or derived from tan.—tannic acid, an amorphous brownish-white astringent compound (C13H9O7CO2H.2H2O) that forms shiny scales when extracted, as with water, from gallnuts; by extension, any one of many astringent principles contained in vegetables, as glucosids.
-The pincipal applications of tannic acid in the arts are in the preparation of writing-ink and in the manufacture of leather.
+The principal applications of tannic acid in the arts are in the preparation of writing-ink and in the manufacture of leather.

 tango, [Sp.
 Am.]
 I. vi, To perform the dance tango.
 II. n.
 A dance in two-four time, originally merely a diagonal shuffle, which has been elaborated and now contains a whirl, a dip, and a swing.